CiscoDevNet/intersight-powershell-utils/os-discovery-agent-windows/README.md

 Confirm all pre-requisite packages are installed

-Set location in script to ipmiutil binary
-$ipmiutilpath = "C:\temp\ipmiutil.exe"

-With a privileged user account run agent.ps1 or setup a scheduled task to run at boot and preferably every 24 hours
+With a privileged user account run "agent.ps1 c:\pathto\ipmiutil.exe" manually or setup a scheduled task to run the script at boot and preferably every 24 hours

 Check Host HCL status in Intersight to see populate OS & driver info